opensheetmusicdisplay/opensheetmusicdisplay/src/VexFlowPatch/readme.txt

-svgcontext.js (custom addition, probably not necessary for vexflow 4): able to add extra attributes (like svg node id) to a stroke (e.g. stem)
+svgcontext.js (custom addition, probably not necessary for vexflow 4): able to add extra attributes (like svg node id) to a stroke (e.g. stem) fix rect() always using black color, ignoring attributes.stroke (ctx strokeStlye) -> fix defaultColorMusic ignored

 tabnote.js (merged Vexflow 3.x):
 Add a context group for each tabnote, so that it can be found in the SVG DOM ("vf-tabnote")

+timesignature.js (fixed vexflow 4):
+open group to get SVG group+class for key signature

 tremolo.js (fixed vexflow 4):
 Add extra_stroke_scale, y_spacing_scale

-timesignature.js (fixed vexflow 4):
-open group to get SVG group+class for key signature
+tuplet.js (vexflow 4: need to check if this option available):
+Add option tuplet.RenderTupletNumber

 Currently, we are using Vexflow 1.2.93, because of some formatter advantages compared to Vexflow 3.x versions, see this issue: